 Degrees: BA, Fordham University; MFA, Columbia University

 Valerie Sayers is the author of a collection of stories, The Age of Infidelity, and six novels.
-Her most recent novel, The Powers, explores baseball, pacifism, and acts of witness in parallel narratives of prose and photography.
+Her most recent novel, The Powers, explores baseball, pacifism, and 1941 New York in parallel narratives of prose and photography.
 Her novels Who Do You Love and Brain Fever were named New York Times “Notable Books of the Year,” and a film, "Due East," was based on her novels Due East and How I Got Him Back.
 All six of her novels have been reprinted in uniform paperback editions from Northwestern University Press.
 Sayers’s stories, essays, and reviews have appeared widely, in such publications as the New York Times, Washington Post, Commonweal, Zoetrope, Ploughshares, Image, Witness, and Prairie Schooner, and have been cited in Best American Short Stories and Best American Essays.
 Her literary prizes include a National Endowment for the Arts literature fellowship and two Pushcart Prizes for fiction.
 She has been honored with the Kaneb, Sheedy, and Joyce Awards for Excellence in Teaching.

 - The Powers.
 Northwestern University Press, 2013.
 Reprint, Northwestern, 2015.